PolymorphicAgent/MCPackTool/README.md

 # MCPackTool

 Goal: to allow user-friendly management, creation, and merging of minecraft resourcepacks

 Curently under development, so barely anything actually works.
 Use at your own risk.

+**Currently working functions:**
+- Quickmerge - all except "prompt at each conflict"

-latest edit: experimenting with OpenGL to render Minecraft assets in 3d from resourcepacks.
+latest edit: experimenting with OpenGL to render Minecraft assets in 3d from resourcepacks for the conflict prompter.
 A lot of work to go...

 # Setting up the environment
-This is really finniky so buckle up...

 **ONLY TESTED ON WINDOWS 64 bit - Any other OS's are not guaranteed to work.**

 1) Installing / Setting up QT

-    - please note that this will take up approximately a ton of storage space depending on the components you install. (the source code is massive)
+    - please note that this will take up a ton of storage space depending on the components you install. (the source code is massive)

         a) Download the QT installer from [this site](https://www.qt.io/download-qt-installer-oss).